HerrMotz/bachelor-thesis/publication/main.typ

   "Implicit1" &longArrow("graduated") && "True".
 $ <ex:assertions_goethe_education_revised>

-#remark[Would the above example be formalised in RDF syntax, _Goethe_ and _Uni Leipzig_ would be IRIs, _Implicit1_ a blank node, and the dates and booleans literals.]
+Statements, which specify an existing relationship, such as @ex_qualifier_1 and @ex_qualifier_2, are referred to as *qualifiers*.
+Would the above example be formalised in RDF syntax, _Goethe_ and _Uni Leipzig_ would be IRIs, _Implicit1_ a blank node, and the dates and booleans literals.

 #figure(image("Qualifier_ohne.svg", width: 320pt), caption: [Graphical visualisation of a qualifier using natural language.]) <fig:vqg_no_qualifier>

 The term and concept "qualifier" are *not* used or specified in the RDF reference @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
 The definition below follows the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the property and value of the *qualified edge\/assertion* are displayed hierarchically above the qualifiers, as seen in @fig:qualifier_screenshot.
 In this work, the term *qualifier* can be used in *three ways*: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
 The now following definition refers to qualifiers, which can be *asserted in an RDF graph*.
 The third meaning is a qualifier in a *qualifiable Visual Query Graph*, which will be defined later on.

 In order to model and query a qualifier in an RDF database, distinct prefixes for statements and qualifiers are necessary.
 In SPARQL queries a variable is used to match a blank node, such as "Implicit1".
 Now, the Wikibase data model allows for many more constructs involving a blank node connected to an item.
 Furthermore, to correctly display the qualified edge and the qualifying edges, the property IRI prefixes ought to be discernable.
 In Wikibase, there is always a direct edge from the subject to the object using the `wdt:` prefix.
 First, this is necessary, should the database's user not want to query for a qualifier, but just for the "regular" assertion.
 Then, there are the constructing parts of the qualifier: the statement edge from the subject to the blank node using `p:`, the property statement edge from the blank node to the "main" assertion using `ps:` -- e.g. "educated at" in @ex:assertions_goethe_education -- and lastly the qualifier edges, using the `pq:` prefix.
 Using these prefixes, the data model allows to point at one and the same item, but from very different contexts.
-To model qualifiers, they ought to be formally defined.
+In order to handle qualifiers, they need to be formally defined.

 /*#todo[move this somewhere where it makes sense]
 The semantically similar assertions $(s,p,o)$ and $(b, p_s, o)$ are not erroneous, but an implementation detail of Wikibase to be able to differentiate the qualifiers from the qualified edge.